MystenLabs/sui/crates/sui-indexer/README.md

 diesel setup --database-url="<DATABASE_URL>"
 diesel migration run --database-url="<DATABASE_URL>"
 ```
+Note that you'll need an existing database for the above to work.
+Replace `gegao` with the name of the database created.

 2. Checkout devnet
 ```sh
 git fetch upstream devnet && git reset --hard upstream/devnet